 When using the openEPDA data formats, credit to openEDPA.org must be provided.

-The license does not allow others to modify the content of the openEPDA standard specifications if they are to be redistributed.
+The license allows others to modify the content of the openEPDA standard specifications as long as they credit openEPDA and license their new creations under the identical terms.

 More on the license can be found at https://creativecommons.org/licenses/.